dominique-shore/Fluvial-Geomorphology/Assignments/module-03_assignment.md

 You will be performing a variety of morphometrics analyses of the Logan River Watershed (you can substitute any other HUC 10 size watershed of interest, but you are on your own if you go there).

 On your website, please make a web-page for module 3 (this is what you'll turn in for Canvas.
 For the Logan River Watershed (a 10 digit HUC - 1601020303).
 Your page should have a heading for each of the assignment tasks listed below.
 I describe the bare minimum you need to include in each task on your page, but you may want to provide additional context.
 Briefly explain your methods as well.
-The nubmers are not things that need to be done in order, but make sure all questions are answered.
+Make sure all questions are answered.

 ### Assignment Tasks

 #### 1 - Map of Logan River Watershed
+1. Make a Location Map (where in Utah is the Logan River Watershed).
+2. Make a map of the Logan River Watershed
+3
 #### 2 - Longitudinal Profile
-1. Produce a **longitiduinal profile** graph (distance (meters) vs. elevation (meters)  by pulling a elevation profile of the Logan River from Franklin basin (around  [42.0353,-111.599127](https://goo.gl/maps/qHmhTkBy8H4w7BdK7) down to mouth (around [41.741216, -111.938460](https://goo.gl/maps/vKCdUaMe1im98wTL8)).
+1. Produce a **longitudinal profile** graph (distance (meters) vs. elevation (meters)  by pulling a elevation profile of the Logan River from Franklin basin (around  [42.0353,-111.599127](https://goo.gl/maps/qHmhTkBy8H4w7BdK7) down to mouth (around [41.741216, -111.938460](https://goo.gl/maps/vKCdUaMe1im98wTL8)).
 2. What is the **base-level control** of Logan River today (the feature and its elevation)?
 3. What was the **base-level control** of the Logan River about 18,000 years ago (feature and elevation)?
-4. What is the **mainstem length**of the  Logan River in kilometers?
+4. What is the **mainstem length** of the  Logan River in kilometers?
 5. What is the **concavity** (show calculation)?
 6. Label any **knickpoints** (if present) and pose a working hypothesis about the controls?